-There are more bad affiliates than good.
-For every rogue casino – there are scores of unscrupulous assholes who will promote these dodgy sites.
+There are more bad affiliate websites than good.
+For every rogue casino – there are scores of unscrupulous and corrupt websites that will promote these dodgy sites.
 This is where making Google searches can be treacherous.

 This is a pitfall.
-What a savvy player will do is conduct a more refined search – like “pamper casino review” – which will hopefully give you some unbiased reviews.
+What a savvy player will do (yes, that should be you my friend) is conduct a more refined search – like “pamper casino review” – which will hopefully give you some unbiased reviews.
 Or better yet, “pamper casino casinomeister”.
 If players have had something to say about this casino, it probably has been said at Casinomeister.

 And you will also be privy to any listing that casino has on the site.

 It doesn’t take more than 30 seconds to do a proper Google search.
 This is not rocket science; this is common sense.

 Step #2: Take a good hard look at the casino’s website.